sandeepkonda/EntityManagementSystem/README.md

 # EntityManagementSystem
-A simple entity management system that provides a REST endpoint to manage any entity (e.g. a product in a catalog, patient information in healthcare etc.)
+A simple entity management system that provides a REST endpoint to manage any entity (e.g. a product in a catalog, patient information in health care etc.)